-The Art of Threatened Species is a collaboration between the Office of Environment & Heritage and Orana Arts, in recognition of the Saving Our Species program.
+The Art of Threatened Species is a collaboration between the Department of Planning, Industry and Environment and Orana Arts, in recognition of the Saving Our Species program.
 Artists from across NSW are working in a variety of mediums to engage in a self-directed residency program for the development of a public exhibition.

 Kiama | Albury | Capertee Valley | Riverina